lumbrjx/fastx/README.md

 you will have to specify the domains parent folder path e.g. /src/domains. the tool will generate a fastz.config.json file in the same dir. there u can edit the domainPath field if u want to change the domains parent folder destination.

-to generate a domain simply type (in the root dir):
+to generate a domain simply run (in the root dir):

 ```
 npx fastzx c